mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 - **Application** - your client application
 - **Mysterium Node** - client node to interact with Mysterium Network
-- **Supervisor** - service used to move out from Node any services that need escalation of privileges and also used to control them.
+- **Supervisor** - a service which allows our application to interact with `node` without the need for privilege escalation.
 Supervisor used only for client applications.
 - **Wireguard** - VPN tunnel

 **Typical application startup:**